 Getting the animals used to human proximity/VERY gentle contact if appropriate (light).

 Brushing horses in summer (average).

 Assist with trimming sheep hooves (arduous).

 Additionally, throughout the no-snow seasons, we have 'working party' days, attended by as many of our volunteers as possible, to work on major stand-alone projects that relate to the operation of the sanctuary as a whole.

-As well as working on-site, there are other opportunities to volunteer with supporting what we do here by assisting at various markets we have a fundraising stall at throughout the year; or more generally become involved with animal welfare issues, the thing that is at the very heart of the project's agenda.
+As well as working on-site, there are other opportunities to volunteer (sometimes remotely) with supporting what we do here.
+This may involve assisting at various markets we have a fundraising stall at throughout the year; or more generally becoming involved with animal welfare issues, the thing that is at the very heart of the project's agenda.

 How to volunteer

-If you would like to volunteer, please get in touch with us via our contact page, telling us why you'd like to help out and outlining your availability.
+If you would like to volunteer in person or remotely, please get in touch with us via our contact page, telling us why you'd like to help out and outlining your availability.
 We look forward to hearing from you!